 The course as a whole aims to familiarize students with basic principles of Explication and give sufficient insight into the process to experiment with it in their future conversations with peers and professors.

-The workshop takes place from 9.30 am to 12.30 noon on 30th November and 7th December under the Angewandte COVID regulations.
+The workshop takes place on 14th and 16th December under the Angewandte COVID regulations.

 Michael Kimmel is a researcher at the University of Vienna and works in the field of embodied, enactive, embedded, and extended cognitive science.
 His specific research interests include interaction, improvisation, co-creation, dynamic decision making, skill theory and movement expertise.
 In the past twelve years he has developed micro-genetic interviewing tools that tap into embodied, tacit and intuitive facets of expert knowledge, within the broader context of empirical phenomenology.
 Empirical application fields include partner dances, martial arts, somatic therapy, and partner acrobatics.
 Previously he worked on cognitive linguistics and cognitive anthropology, the fields in which he took his PhD in 2002.
 Michael Kimmel's website